 Though overall death and incidence rates among both men and women have been on the decline over the past two decades—largely due to screening tests that detect pre- and early stage disease—underuse of these screening tests means that only 40% of colorectal cancers are diagnosed as early stage, when the survival rate is highly favorable at 90%.

-Though the most common current treatment for colorectal cancer is surgical, there are currently four FDA-approved immunotherapies―bevacizumab, cetuximab, ramucirumab, and panitumumab―all targeted antibodies.
-Furthermore, colorectal cancer is of the top cancer types for which immunotherapies are being evaluated.
+Though the most common current treatment for colorectal cancer is surgical, there are currently four targeted antibody immunotherapies―bevacizumab, cetuximab, ramucirumab, and panitumumab―approved for colorectal cancer.
+Furthermore, two checkpoint inhibitors, nivolumab and pembrolizumab, are approved for patients with MSI-H (microsatellite high) colorectal cancer that has relapsed after or is refractory to current options.

 Currently, active colorectal cancer immunotherapies are classified as: checkpoint inhibitors and immune modulators, monoclonal antibodies, therapeutic vaccines, adoptive cell therapy, oncolytic virus therapy, adjuvant immunotherapies, and cytokines—most of which remain in early-phase clinical testing for colorectal cancer while showing encouraging promise in addressing other cancer types.